jameelbrannon/er_models/README.md

-repo contains tickers for basic material sector.
+repo contains folders which contain tickers for differecnt sectors.

 if a ticker isn't seen, it's because I haven't uploaded a model for it yet.

-each company can be identified by their ticker symbol, which lives inside of an industry folder.
+each company can be identified by their ticker symbol, which lives inside of a folder

-the end.
+my current focus is basic materials only